YannAries/nuxt-weather-app/README.md

 ## Translation

 - All translation are in the folder `i18n`
-- After a modification in the translation file you have to restart with a new `npm run dev`
+- After a modification in the translation file you have to restart with a new `yarn run dev`
 - Don't hesitate to check documentation about [nuxt-i18n](https://nuxt-community.github.io/nuxt-i18n/basic-usage.html).
 It explains how to use it.

 You can use translation in template like that: `$t('menu.lang')`